discordpkg/gateway/README.md

 # Ideology

-Discord is a mess.
+[//]: # "Discord is a mess.
 Consistency is a luxury.
-And simplicity is somewhere over here or there.
+And simplicity is somewhere over here or there."

 This project aims to normalize some namings, make interacting more intuitive and development a smoother experience.